 About Curious Kiddos

-Our Cause: Annie's Appalachian Adventures book series and the planned subsequent programs directly address the emotional needs of children whose parents struggle with drugs, poverty, and emotional struggles.
-With this program, we hope to stop the cycle of emotional neglect in children who may fall through the cracks.
+Annie's Appalachian Adventures book series and accompanying programs aim to support children affected by drug addiction, poverty, and emotional struggles.
+We seek to break the cycle of emotional neglect and help children who often fall through the cracks.

 "The stories encourage children to seek emotional support from caring adults and peers.
 Through creative and thoughtful dialogue, Evans' readers are reminded to take care of themselves and to communicate their feelings, thoughts, and problems to foster healthy relationships, self esteem, and resiliency.
 Evans uses sensitive insight, age appropriate language, and empathetic storytelling to handle a tough topic."